Music Theory & History ~ All about the Flute ~ Performing Advice

 Bass Clef is used to show the pitch

-of notes lying below Middle C.
+of notes lying below Middle C. This

-This is sometimes called the F
+is sometimes called the F Clef.
+The

-the stave fixing this line as
+fixing this line as the note F.

-use this clef are usually of
+(Instruments that use this clef are

-low pitch.
+usually of low pitch.
 E.g. Cello,

 Bassoon, Tuba.)